araf821/InsightOut/README.md

 ## Features

+- Get a generated post template based on your title
 - Get blog ideas/suggestions from a chatbot
 - Create blog posts
 - Publish posts or save as drafts